-Management's Discussion and Analysis For the Nine Months Ended September 30, 2007 (expressed in United States dollars)
+Management's Discussion and Analysis For the Six Months Ended June 30, 2008 (expressed in United States dollars)

-In the first quarter of 2007, the Company adopted new accounting standards issued by the Canadian Institute of Chartered Accountants ("CICA") for the recognition and measurement of financial instruments which were applied prospectively with no restatement of prior period financial statements.
+In 2007, the Company adopted new accounting standards issued by the Canadian Institute of Chartered Accountants ("CICA") for the recognition and measurement of financial instruments which were applied prospectively with no restatement of prior period financial statements.
 These new standards consist of CICA Handbook Section 3855-Financial Instruments-Recognition and Measurement, Section 3865-Hedging and Section 1530-Comprehensive Income.
-The new accounting standards require financial instruments included in the Company's balance sheet to be measured at fair value on initial adoption and to be recognized by adjusting accumulated other comprehensive income.
-Subsequent to initial adoption, changes in the fair values of marketable securities which the Company classifies as held for trading financial instruments are recognized in other comprehensive income.
-Due to the adoption of the new standards, the Company's marketable securities increased by \$837,000 on initial adoption and then by the recognition of an unrealized loss of \$21,000 for the nine months ended September 30, 2007 reflecting the decrease in the fair value of its marketable securities which decreased the reported other comprehensive income for the period.
+The new accounting standards require financial assets designated as held-for-trading and available-for-sale be measured at fair value on initial adoption, while financial assets designated as held to maturity and loans and receivables are measured at amortized cost.
+Changes in the fair values of marketable securities which the Company classifies as available-for-sale financial instruments are recognized in other comprehensive income.
+Due to the adoption of the new standards, the Company's marketable securities and accumulated other comprehensive income increased by \$837,000 on initial adoption.
+Also, on adoption of the new standards, the Company designated the royalty receivable as loans and receivables.
+The Company recognized \$15,000 from the accretion of royalty receivable in fiscal 2007 and \$6,000 in the six months ended June 30, 2008.

-The Company did not acquire nor dispose of any marketable securities in the first quarter of 2007.
-In the second quarter of 2007, the Company realized gains of \$664,000 from the disposition of marketable securities, primarily from its shareholdings of Endeavour, and then realized further gains of \$460,000 in the third quarter of fiscal 2007.
-The Company realized gains of approximately \$1.6 million from disposition of marketable securities in the nine month period of 2006, again primarily from the Company's shareholdings of Endeavour.
-Proceeds from the disposition of marketable securities supplemented the financing needs for the operating activities and working capital.
+The Company did not acquire nor dispose of any marketable securities in the first quarters of 2008 and 2007.
+In the second quarter of fiscal 2008, the Company disposed of all its remaining marketable securities and realized a loss of \$31,000 and proceeds of \$12,000 whereas for the same quarter in fiscal 2007, gains of \$664,000 and proceeds of \$982,000 were realized from the disposition of marketable securities.
+Such gains contributed to the income for the period in fiscal 2007.
+The Company realized gains of approximately \$1.2 million from disposition of marketable securities in fiscal 2007, primarily from the Company's shareholdings of Endeavour Silver Corp. ("Endeavour").
+Proceeds from the disposition of marketable securities supplemented the financing needs for operating activities and working capital.